 What We Do

 Our company Ògo Tàwa Inc. helps gifted, underrepresented, underserved, and underemployed artists of African descent apply their artistic talents to enhance their financial security and provide better lives for themselves, their communities, and their families.
-We do this by packaging their creative talents for consumption by North American consumers, through music, theatre, film, visual art, and public art.
+We help Black artists reach North American consumers, with their music, theatre, film, visual art, and public art.
+We also contribute to creating more equitable societies.

 Our Work Builds Community and Solidarity